 Getting Productive: How the Right Tools Create a Team of Star Performers

-Have you ever tried to put together an item of flat pack furniture, but you’re missing one of the tools you need?
-The hardware shop is closed, so you try to make do with what you have.
-You get there in the end, but it takes until midnight, and you end up frustrated.
-That is much the same way that staff feel when their laptop, tablet or smartphone isn’t right for the job – but, happily, giving them the right tools can raise motivation and morale.
+In anything you strive to do, whether it be a hobby or professionally, it’s imperative to have the right tools for the job.
+Have you ever tried to put flatpack furniture together without one of the allen keys?
+It’s late, all the shops are closed so you try to make do with what you have.
+You get there in the end, but it takes until midnight alongside a minor meltdown or two.
+Workers feel the same way when their laptop, tablet or smartphone isn’t right for the job – but, thankfully, giving them the right tools can raise motivation, productivity, and morale.

-IT resources tend to be scarce, so when they are busy forging a path into the digital economy, it is hard to find time to research and acquire new laptops to replace the old faithfuls that should have been long ago put out to pasture.
-Those old machines prompt a lot of support calls, though, and can be the cause of user frustration and reduced morale.
-Nobody gives their best when they feel under-valued, and resentment can build on both sides.
-The divide between IT and the business grows.
+IT resources are often scarce, so when they are busy forging a path into the digital future it’s hard to find time to research and acquire new devices to replace the old faithfuls that should have been put out to pasture long ago.
+They do prompt a lot of support calls though, and can be the cause of user frustration and reduced morale.
+Nobody gives their best when they feel under-valued, and resentment can build on both sides and as a consequence, the divide between IT and the business grows.

-For a growing number of businesses, the answer is to remove device management from the IT equation, and explore the new device management services on offer.
+For a growing number of businesses, the answer is to remove device management from the IT equation and explore the new device management services on offer.
 These services make device management easier to afford and better designed to fit user needs, while leaving the IT team free to address the higher-level technology tasks that require their attention.
-Our own device management service is CloudNow.
+We call our own device management service Devices on Demand.